 The Kelly Dahl Campground experiences heavy usage, so reservations are encouraged.
 However, sites one through 20 are first come, first served.
 Each site costs $21 a night.

 If you’re looking to get away, Pawnee Campground is located in the Indian Peaks Wilderness area, just under an hour drive from Boulder.
 Although a little farther from town, this beautiful location is a great place to spend the weekend.
 The campground is open from June to September only, due to its higher altitude location and sometimes unpredictable weather.

 A little over a half hour south of Boulder, you can enjoy a glamping experience in Golden Gate Canyon State Park.
 Glamping, which means camping glamorously, is perfect for the outdoor lover who prefers to sleep and camp in comfort while enjoying some provided amenities.
-Golden Gate Canyon State Park offers cabins, yurts and a large guest house that accommodates larger groups.
-Activities in the park include hiking, rock climbing, biking, hunting, picnicking, fishing, horseback riding and of course, camping.
+Golden Gate Canyon State Park offers cabins, yurts and a guest house that accommodates larger groups.
+Activities in the park include hiking, rock climbing, biking, hunting, picnicking, fishing and horseback riding.